LogoLogo

 To automatically trace the destination of funds, it's wise to use a custom Python script that:

-This script dynamically traces fund flows across multiple paths, quickly delivering a list of all destination wallets.
+This script dynamically traces fund flows across multiple paths, quickly generating a csv with all wallets associated with the hack up to 4 hops.
 You can re-run the script any time to get an instantly up-to-date picture of the stolen funds and any new associated wallets.
+You can also add extra steps to trace across as many hops as required.

 import pandas as pd